ThailandOfficial Name: Kingdom of Thailand

 Alcoholic beverages, medications, and drugs you purchase in Thailand may be more potent or of a different composition than similar ones in the United States.
 Several U.S. citizen tourists die in Thailand each year of apparent premature heart attacks after having consumed alcohol or drugs.
 Many pharmacies in Thailand do not require a prescription.
 Counterfeit medications have entered the wholesale distribution network in South East Asia.
 If you must buy medication locally, we recommend that you purchase it from an international chain pharmacy.
 If you have a chronic medical problem, you should bring enough of your maintenance medicine (up to a 30-day supply) and not rely on purchasing your medication from the local economy.
 Please see Special Circumstances, above for restrictions on importing medication for personal use.

 Travelers to Thailand should review the CDC website pertaining to Travelers’ Health, which enumerates specific disease and health issues.
+You can also find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.
 Specific diseases of note are referenced below:

 Dengue, Chikungunya, and Japanese encephalitis are viral infections transmitted via mosquitoes.
 These infections are endemic in Thailand, including in urban areas, and in a small percentage of individuals they can be deadly.
 Please see the CDC website for additional information.